Bario Asal and Arur Layun, Borneo

 Community benefit: Community-based micro-hydro power

-The communities of Bario Asal and Arur Layan are requesting funding for a micro-hydro system providing up to 40 kilowatts of renewable electricity for 50 households, a primary school, secondary school, church, community hall, sundry shops, agro-processing mill, and welding and planning workshops.
-PACOS Trust will provide training in micro-hydro design, installation, management and maintenance, as well as socio-economic development training.
 In return, the communities will establish a 1,483-acre rainforest preserve.
-The community will plant 1,000 fruit and timber tree seedlings in deforested areas within the watershed and along the river banks with the intention of returning the watershed to its original state.Full or partial funding for this project provided by
+The community will plant 1,000 fruit and timber tree seedlings in deforested areas within the watershed and along the river banks, with the goal of returning the watershed to its original state.Full or partial funding for this project provided by

 - June 2010

-- As of June 2010 the project contact reports that since its commissioning the micro hydro system has been working well with only another minor disruption due to drought earlier this year...
+- The project contact reports that the micro-hydro system has been working well with only another minor disruption due to drought earlier this year (Feb-March).
+In December 2009 the community, in...

 - November 2009

-- As of November 2009 the project coordinator reports that the system has been running well without any serious problems.
-There was a short interruption in operations in June due to a long drought...
+- The project coordinator reports that the system has been running well without any serious problems.
+There was a short interruption in operations in June due to a long drought that forced the...

 - June 2009